ManticoreGamesInc/platform-documentation/DOCUMENTATION.md

 ## Pictures

 1. Create a new folder for your tutorial inside of `src/img/` and name it appropriately.
+2. Use lowercase file extensions. (eg `.jpg` not `.JPG`)
+3. No spaces in file names.
-2. Reference images using a relative path, examples present throughout.
+4. Reference images using a relative path, examples present throughout.
-3. Please make sure your images are all the same size or at least stick to a common ratio.
+5. Please make sure your images are all the same size or at least stick to a common ratio.
-4. If you want to use GIFs, make sure they are not huge or convert them into videos.
+6. If you want to use GIFs, make sure they are not huge or convert them into videos.

 ### Converting GIF to Video